Nitin7827/Book-Sales-Data-Analysis/README.md

 - Matplotlib / Seaborn (for visualization)
 - Jupyter Notebook (`notebook.ipynb`)

-## 🗂 File Structure
-Book-Sales-Data-Analysis/
-│
-├── Books_Data_Clean.csv # Cleaned dataset used for analysis
-├── notebook.ipynb # Jupyter Notebook with the full analysis
-├── README.md # This file
-└── requirements.txt # (optional) list of dependencies

 ## 🔍 Exploratory Data Analysis (EDA) & Key Questions
 - How many units were sold / what was the gross sales over time?
 - Which genres are most popular by units sold and revenue?